 Complaints

 The only issue that occurred for us consistently in the testing process was that the heel and ankle area rubbed.
-As someone you might call a barefoot purist, I am used to shoes that are immediately soft with no break in time and I would really prefer more flexibility in that part of the shoe.
+While this seems to be getting better with each of their new models, it is still something to watch out for.
 Besides that, there is nothing I would change about Barebarics!
 Except maybe more style options…

 Conclusion